iDigBio/idb-backend/README.md

 # idb-backend

-This is the collection of code that makes up the iDigBio server side.
+iDigBio server and backend code for data ingestion and data API.

 ## Installation